 Day 10 Wander the narrow lanes of Ait Benhaddou • Stay in the Atlas Mountains

 Leave Skoura this morning and transfer (1hr 30min) to the well-preserved ksar (fortified village) of Ait Benhaddou.
 This World Heritage site is one of the most spectacular in the Atlas range, and the location of several Hollywood films including Gladiator (2000).
-Here, we meet a local guide to tour the atmospheric alleys and see the earthen walls of the dwellings.

 After, we continue (four to five hours) through the mountains to Ouirgane, a rural village in Toubkal National Park.